 Elective services: Any service that is not emergency care.
 With few exceptions, cosmetic procedures are elective services and must be prepaid by the patient.

-Explanation of Benefits (EOB)/Medicare Summary Notice: A document provided by the patient's insurance plan/Medicare detailing how benefits are processed and paid for services rendered.
+Explanation of Benefits (EOB) or Medicare Summary Notice: A document provided by the patient's insurance plan or Medicare detailing how benefits are processed and paid for services rendered.